sonydevworld/spresense/sdk/configs/examples/mag/README.txt

-This configuration contains required options to mag example.
+This configuration contains required options to use mag example.

+[Source path]
+examples/mag